changchingchi/android-interview-questions/README.md

 #### Views and ViewGroups

 * What is `View` in Android?
+a block of UI
 * Difference between `View.GONE` and `View.INVISIBLE`?

 * Can you create custom views?
 How?

 * What are ViewGroups and how they are different from the Views?
+ViewGroups are invisible container contains views and viewgroups

 * What is a canvas?